Privacy Policy

 • If you've enabled notifications, notify you about activity on and updates to your account.

-• Research, understand, and analyze user trends to improve and develop new features for our educational products and services.
+• Research, understand, and analyze user trends to improve and develop new features for our products and services.

 • Promote and advertise the Services and enhancements to Inlay relevant for teachers and schools.
-Note that we do not use Student Data to inform or enable advertising or marketing activities.

 • Investigate, prevent, and detect activities on our service that we believe may violate the law, applicable regulations, or Inlay policies.
 We may, at the request of a school, investigate accounts to determine whether they comply with school policies.

-7.1 Legal Basis for Processing (GDPR)
+5.1 Legal Basis for Processing (GDPR)

 Under GDPR, we process personal information based on the following legal grounds: